Scaling and Population Loss in Mexican Urban Centres: Methods

 \subsection{Delineating the urban area}

-{ Mexican metropolises correspond to the latest official definition from 2023 ~\cite{jimenezuribeMetropolisMexico20202023}, which considers metropolitan areas, metropolitan municipalities, and conurbated areas.
-For this analysis, we selected 47 metropolises (out of 48) and all 22 metropolitan municipalities (see Supplementary Note 1 for the complete list).
-The metropolitan area of Playa del Carmen was excluded as it did not exist in 1990.
-The 2023 definitions are valid for 2020; for years prior to 2020, we use the same total bounding area as defined by the 2020 definitions.
-The urban areas included in years before 2020 may consist of areas not integrated into the metropolises at the time, but they allow us to study the temporal evolution of individual metropolises using the same unit of analysis. }
+{ Mexican metropolitan areas correspond to the most recent official definition from 2023 \cite{jimenezuribeMetropolisMexico20202023}, which distinguishes metropolitan areas, metropolitan municipalities, and conurbated areas.
+For this analysis, we selected 47 metropolitan areas (out of 48, excluding the metropolitan area of Playa del Carmen, which did not exist in 1990) and all 22 metropolitan municipalities (see Supplementary Note 1 for the complete list).
+The 2023 definitions apply to 2020; for earlier years, we use the same spatial extent as defined for 2020.
+Although this approach may include areas that were not yet integrated into metropolitan structure in earlier periods, it allows us to study the temporal evolution of each metropolis using a consistent unit of analysis. }

-{ The 2023 definition of Mexican metropolises considers the metropolis as a functional urban unit by integrating commuting zones.
-The whole area of the municipalities that contain urban populations is considered part of the metropolis, even if any such municipality is urbanised only over a small fraction of its area.
-This leads to large areas of effectively empty rural space being considered part of the metropolis, over which radial functions are zero.
-Since scaling is observed near the urban core and always within the main urban cluster, we truncate all radial functions at the first zero occurrence and renormalise all probability densities to one.
-This truncation makes the comparison of radial functions easier and removes the influence of remote commuting zones.
-Remote locations are not expected to influence the diffusion dynamics at the urban core, since their dynamics are expected to be more heavily constrained by their historical development and the area's natural geography.
+{ The 2023 definition conceptualises a metropolis as a functional urban unit by explicitly incorporating commuting zones.
+This represents a major methodological shift, as previous definitions did not account for commuting patterns; for the first time, systematic information on daily travel and commuting was collected in the 2020 census and incorporated into the delineation of metropolitan areas.
+As a result, the entire area of municipalities containing urban populations is classified as part of the metropolis, even when urbanisation occupies only a small fraction of the municipal territory.
+This leads to the inclusion of contiguous rural zones that are largely uninhabited, over which radial functions are zero.
+Since scaling is observed near the urban core and always within the main urban cluster, we truncate all radial functions at their first zero and renormalise the corresponding probability densities to 1.
+This truncation facilitates the comparison of radial profiles across cities and removes the influence of distant commuting zones, which are more heavily constrained by their historical development and the area’s natural geography.
 After truncation, we retain approximately 98\% of the 2020 population. }